fluid-project/infusion-docs/ComponentConfigurationOptions.md

   </tr>
   <tr>
     <th>Notes</th>
-    <td>This (the <em>subcomponent record</em>) is one of the core sources from which the options configuring a component in a particular context.
+    <td>This (the <strong>subcomponent record</strong>) is one of the core sources from which the options configuring a component in a particular context.
 The total set of options sources are: i) the original defaults record, ii) the subcomponent record, iii) direct user options (supplied to a component creator function), iv) <a href="IoCSS.md">distributed options</a>.</td>
   </tr>
   <tr>
     <th>Example Definition</th>